shism2/pages/_posts/2020-09-14-ode_solver.md

 ---

 This is the third part in a series explaining our recent paper titled XXX.
+Here, we will derive an ODE-solver specifically created to deal with the numerical issues of our LTC neural network model.

+## Stiff ordinary differential equations

 In the previous part, we have defined an ODE-based neuron model, together with a non-linear synapse model.
-Here, we will derive an ODE-solver specifically created to deal with the issues of our model.

-## Stiff ordinary differential equations

-One might say that this is enough to build a recurrent neural network (RNN).
+One might say that this is already enough to build a recurrent neural network (RNN).
 People familiar with David Duvenaud's research group's work [^1] might argue that we could simply put the ODE system into an off-the-shelf ODE-solver to obtain a solution at the required timesteps.
 Packages like torchdiffeq [^2] provide a set of powerful ODE-solvers like the Kunge-Kutta [^3] or the more sophisticated Dormand-Prince method [^4], which is even the default in Matlab [^5].
 However, there is one issue with the differential equations: They realize a phenomenon known as stiff equations [^6].
 For instance, if we simulate the unremarkable and linear ODE